glnmario/glnmario.github.io/index.md

 -->

 ## News
+- New [preprint](https://doi.org/10.31234/osf.io/fhp84) presents a model of incremental language comprehension rooted in, but enhancing, surprisal theory.
+Very exciting stuff.
 - New [preprint](https://arxiv.org/pdf/2406.18403) on LLMs vs. human judges for NLP tasks; see also [thread](https://x.com/glnmario/status/1807784630935835040) on X.
 - I am looking for semester projects and theses to supervise.
 Get in touch!
 - Oral presentation at LREC-COLING with Jun Sen Yee and Arabella Sinclair: _Efficiency and Effectiveness in Task‐Oriented Dialogue: On Construction Repetition, Information Rate, and Task Success_.